CORE-cer/CORE/docs/developers/README.md

    and messages will be sent to it when pertinent tuples are sent through a streamer.

-### Architecture of the CoreServer
+## Architecture of the CoreServer

+The following figure describes the arquitecture of CoreServer.

 ![UML Diagram](imgs/architecture.png)

-### Communication modalities
+## Communication modalities

-There are 6 communication modalities used, that correspond directly to the direct ZMQ communication modalities, for more information I recommend looking at that documentation, but in a nutshell,
+There are six communication modalities used, that correspond directly to the direct ZMQ communication modalities.
+For more information, we recommend looking at that documentation.
+In a nutshell:

-- Broadcaster commmunicates to the subscriber through a subscriber publisher modality
+- Broadcaster commmunicates to the subscriber through a subscriber publisher modality.
 - The router handles a request from the dealer by receiving a message from it, handling it and sending a response back.
 - The receiver waits for messages from the message_sender in a port, and just handles it.

-These communication modalities are implemented using ZMQ, and are shown inside of the folder shared/networking, if an implementation using another framework is desired, they will have to follow the interface from the base class.
+These communication modalities are implemented using ZMQ, and are shown inside of the folder shared/networking.
+If an implementation using another framework is desired, they will have to follow the interface from the base class.

-1. message_broadcaster: The QueryEvaluator uses it, it is a publisher
+1. message_broadcaster: The QueryEvaluator uses it, it is a publisher.
 2. message_subscriber: The Client uses this when it subscribes to a complex event.
 The handler that is passed under the subscription then handles this message inside of the function:
     `Client::subscribe_to_complex_event`.
-3. message_router: The CORE Server passes through templating the class ClientMessageHandler that handles the string that is passed to the Routher through the function: ClientMessageHandler::operator()
+3. message_router: The CORE Server passes through templating the class ClientMessageHandler that handles the string that is passed to the Routher through the function: `ClientMessageHandler::operator()`.
 4. message_dealer: The CORE Client uses this inside of the function `Client::send_request`.
-5. message_receiver: The CORE Client waits for messages from the CORE Streamer through this communication scheme inside of the StreamsListener::start() function.
+5. message_receiver: The CORE Client waits for messages from the CORE Streamer through this communication scheme inside of the `StreamsListener::start()` function.
 6. message_sender: The CORE Streamer uses this communication framework inside of the `Streamer::send_stream` function.

-### Other Important details:
+## Other important details:

-- The router is opened on the first port, the second port goes to the StreamsListener and the rest to individual QueryEvaluators.
+- The router is opened on the first port, the second port goes to the StreamsListener, and the rest to individual QueryEvaluators.
-- The communication scheme is under TCP, communicating by serializing the datastructures from the shared folder using the library cereal.
+- The communication scheme is under TCP, communicating by serializing the data structures from the shared folder using the library cereal.